 In a peer interview, a candidate speaks with their future coworkers rather than only HR and their direct supervisor.
 The purpose of a peer interview is to help the team determine whether they’d be comfortable with the new hire.
 It also helps HRs prevent biased hiring decisions, based solely on the opinion of one manager, rather than the group.

 Typically, a peer interview is scheduled after other types of job interviews such as preliminary screening interviews, second manager interviews, and/or technical interviews.
-If you’ve been invited to a peer interview, the employer seriously considers hiring you.
-So if you got this call, it’s definitely a good sign.
+If you’ve been invited to a peer interview, it’s a good sign!
+The employer seriously considers you for the role.

 For example, Google assembles hiring committees that: